e271828e/Flight.jl/docs/notes/design/framework_spec.md

 <a id="g-store"></a>**store** — the typed home of `m` and of a discrete leaf's `s`: overwritten by the framework when a
 handler or update returns a new value, never arithmetic-touched, snapshot-free to copy.
-Never called a cell — root slots, by contrast, *are* source cells of the table ([§7.3][s7-3], [§4.1][s4-1], [§11.2][s11-2]).
+Never called a cell — root inputs, by contrast, *are* source cells of the table ([§7.3][s7-3], [§4.1][s4-1], [§11.2][s11-2]).

 <a id="g-summing-junction"></a>**summing junction** — an ordinary library component performing N-to-1